-Students who are attend a First Year Seminar through the FYE program receive further education about sexual misconduct, campus policies & resources, and how to intervene in a situations where sexual misconduct may occur, through two classes taught by their Peer Mentor in their FYS class.
+Students who attend a First Year Seminar through the FYE program receive further education about sexual misconduct, campus policies & resources, and how to intervene in situations where sexual misconduct may occur, through two classes taught by their Peer Mentor in their FYS class.

 Additionally, students and organizations have the opportunity to expand their knowledge of sexual misconduct, consent, bystander intervention strategies, and healthy relationships through various university programs.
 Programs available through Sexual Offense Support on these topics may be requested for various groups such as Residential Halls, Greek organizations, and/or RSOs through Student Wellness and Health Promotion.